Sassafras

 Cautions

 Not for use during pregnancy.
-Sassafras contains the essential oil ingredient, safrole, which has demonstrated carcinogenic activity in animals–this has provoked the Food and Drug Administration to restrict the trade of the herb.
-Many herbalists feel t
+Sassafras contains the essential oil ingredient, safrole, which has demonstrated carcinogenic activity in animals, which has provoked the Food and Drug Administration to restrict the trade of the herb.

 Conditions treated with Sassafras